p-h-c-s/rust-threadpool/README.md

 ```

 ### Small quirk
-Standard library's thread::scope can be a bit finnicky to use.
+Standard library's thread::scope can be a bit finicky to use.
 If you create a variable inside the scope you might not borrow it to the spawned threads.
 You must move it.

 ```rust
 thread::scope(|s| {